-Cash includes petty cash and unrestricted cash balances held at two high credit-quality financial institutions.
+Cash includes petty cash and unrestricted cash balances held at two high credit-quality financial institutions, located in Canada and the US.

 Trade and Other Receivables

 Trade receivables are stated at the amounts billed to customers under normal trade, less an allowance for doubtful accounts.
 At each reporting date, management adjusts the allowance for doubtful accounts based upon a review of: the aging of outstanding customer balances, historical default rates, customer credit worthiness and changes in customer payment to evaluate collectability of Novra's trade and other receivable balances.